 Kylian Mbappe

 Mbappe starts as the obvious headline name because FIFA confirmed he won the adidas Golden Boot at Qatar 2022 with eight goals.
-He is already proven on the World Cup stage, and that matters more than hype when the award depends on elite knockout scoring.
+He is already proven on the World Cup stage, and that matters more than hype when the award depends on elite finishing under knockout pressure.

 Harry Kane